Zverev beats Berrettini to win his 2nd Madrid Open title - WHIZ News

 After beating top-seeded Rafael Nadal in the quarterfinals and fourth-ranked Dominic Thiem in the semifinals, Zverev rallied to defeat Matteo Berrettini 6-7 (8), 6-4, 6-3 for his second title this season.
 The sixth-ranked German also won the Mexican Open in Acapulco in March.

 Zverev won his first Madrid title in 2018 in a final against Thiem.
 The win on Sunday gave him his fourth Masters 1000 title, and first in three years.
-Zverev will be trying to improve from his fourth-round appearance from last year at the French Open.
+Zverev will be trying to improve from his fourth-round exit last year at the French Open.

+“To do well at the French Open, you need to be playing well during the clay court season,” the 24-year-old Zverev said.
+“That is in a way important for me, as well.
+At the end of the day I won a Masters.
+There’s really very little in terms of bigger than this one right here.
+I’m happy with this achievement.
+Obviously, yeah, I look forward to the next few weeks.
+I look forward to what’s ahead.”

-The 10th-ranked Berrettini won the title in Belgrade last week and was trying to win his first Masters 1000 trophy.
+The 10th-ranked Berrettini won the title in Belgrade last week.
 The Italian has been gradually returning to form after struggling with an abdominal injury that kept him from playing his quarterfinal match against Stefanos Tsitsipas at the Australian Open.
 The injury kept Berrettini out until Monte Carlo, where he lost his opening match.

+“This was my first (Masters 1000) final.
+Hopefully it’s not going to be my last,” Berrettini said.
+“But like I said before, I’m really happy on my level.
+Today unfortunately I think I didn’t play my best tennis.”

 Zverev, who finished with seven double-faults, evened the match after breaking Berrettini at 4-4 and serving out to clinch the second set at the Magic Box center court, which had its roof closed because of rain in Madrid.